Skip to main content

 Why a Dog May Need to Be Euthanized

-The following reasons may prompt veterinarians and pet parents to consider putting a dog to sleep:
+There are several reasons that might prompt veterinarians and pet parents to consider putting a dog to sleep:

 • All options for medical intervention have been exhausted.